Black Bean, Sweet Corn, and Tomato Quinoa Burritos are gluten-free, make-ahead and freezer friendly. Perfect for a quick lunch or dinner!

-Quinoa cooked in chicken broth for maximum flavor is piled into warmed gluten-free or flour tortillas then topped with a sauteed mixture of black beans, sweet corn, chopped tomatoes, herbs, and spices.
-After a sprinkling of freshly shredded cheese the burritos are rolled into a filling, hand-held dish that can be eaten right away, stashed in the fridge for a few days, or frozen to eat later on.
-Like I said, BA-ZIN-GA.
+Quinoa cooked in chicken broth for maximum flavor is scooped into warmed tortillas with a mixture of sauted black beans, sweet corn, chopped tomatoes, herbs, and spices.
+After a sprinkling of freshly shredded cheese the burritos are rolled then ready to devour immediately, refrigerate for a few days, or send off to the freezer for another morning.

 Meanwhile, add 1 chopped shallot and 12oz frozen then thawed sweet corn to 1 Tablespoon extra virgin olive oil in a large skillet over medium-high heat.
 Season with salt and pepper then saute until the shallots are tender, about 4 minutes.